IBM/ibm-event-automation/event-streams/cr-examples/eventstreams/README.md

-# Event Streams Samples
+# Event Streams samples
-This directory provides sample configuration for installing Event Streams on Kubernetes and OpenShift Container Platforms.
+This directory provides sample configurations for installing Event Streams on Kubernetes and OpenShift Container Platforms.